Manfred logoManfred logo

 X-ray of technical talent in Spain: what the community is like

-We have analyzed the data from more than 100,000 people that make up the Manfred and Circular community to understand how technologies and roles are distributed in the Spanish community, what are the predominant technologies and languages, what technologies are the least desired or what soft skills They are the defendants.
+We have analyzed the data from more than 110,000 people that make up the Manfred and Circular community to understand how technologies and roles are distributed in the Spanish community, what are the predominant technologies and languages, what technologies are the least desired or what soft skills are the most demanded.

 Talent pool by tech